RifatArefin32/Learn-Django-REST-Framework/notes/7_prefetch_select_related.md

 # `select_related` and `prefetch_related` in Django
 When we access related objects (like `foreign keys`), Django may run extra queries, which can slow down our app.
-To solve this, Django gives us:
+To solve this, Django gives us
 - select_related() — for `ForeignKey` and `OneToOneField`
 - prefetch_related() — for `ManyToManyField` and `reverse ForeignKey`